altMITgcm/MITgcm/doc/getting_started/getting_started.rst

     % make depend
     % make

-Note the use of the command line option ``rootdir`` to tell genamke2 where to find the MITgcm directory tree.
+Note the use of the command line option ``-rootdir`` to tell genamke2 where to find the MITgcm directory tree.

 In general, one can compile the code in any given directory following this procedure.